-> They broke through the shroud of the forest into an open field.
+They broke through the shroud of the forest into an open field.
 A pale moon glowed against the ebony canvass of the night sky, and a steam whistle shrieked in the distance.
-Leopold looked across the open land and saw the lights of a troop train racing to the front.
-The smoke billowing from the stack was given form by the trains glowing lights, the iron phantom was a living specter of the future.
+Leopold looked and saw the lights of a troop train racing to the front.
+The smoke billowing from the stack was given form by the train's glowing lights, the iron phantom was a spectral figment from the future.

-> Leopold saw campfires in the distance.
+Leopold saw campfires in the distance.
 AS they galloped closer, he saw long shadows cast by the flames.
 A pistol shot rang out, and the shadows scattered.
 Their pray ran in all directions, and cavalrymen broke off from the formation to descend on them.
 Soon the shadows were screaming.

 When dawn broke, and the Sun ascended from night's curtain, the fleeing silhouettes began to take flesh form.
 Leopold rode in silent horror among the mangled bodies lying in pools of blood.
 He stopped when he heard gurgling.

 Leopold looked down and saw an enemy soldier lying face down in the grass.
 The dying man raised his head, revealing a mouth running with blood.

 The boy prince felt his heart seize up, and his stomach drop.